DanielDimitrov1/SoftServe-Academy-final-project/README.md

 This repository contains my final project in SoftServe Academy.
 I used Terraform for Infrastructure as Code (IaC).
-Also, I have used the following tools from AWS:
+Also, I have used the following tools and services from AWS:

   - Load balancer;
   - ECS & ECR;